no-username1/no-username1/README.md

 - 👋 Hello, I’m Duothescripter
 - 👀 I’m interested in GitHub, as i am not familiar with the features
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python (newbie)
 - 🇳🇴 From Norway (yes brrrr) 😶‍🌫️